geldata/vtio/crates/vtio_control_registry/README.md

 let up = CursorUp { n: 5 };
 ```

-These implement `ConstEncodedLen` and `Encode` for efficient encoding with
+These implement `StaticEncodedLen` and `Encode` for efficient encoding with
 parameters.

 #### With Custom Handler